$\mathbb{Z}_2$ Vortex Crystal Candidate in the Triangular $S=1/2$ Quantum Antiferromagnet: Methods

 \section{Methods}

 Single crystal samples of \dmnrc were grown using a hydrothermal method analogous to \cite{vishnoiStructuralDiversityMagnetic2020}.
 We obtain dark red crystals with highly symmetric hexagonal faces and typical sample mass of order $10 - 200$ mg.
 Fully deuterated ($\geq 98\%$ D) precursors were employed in the growth to limit the incoherent H-scattering in neutron experiments.
 The structure and sample quality of all experimental probes was confirmed using a Bruker APEX-II single-crystal x-ray diffractometer.
 Detailed refinements to characterize the low-temperature structural transition were carried out at the I19 synchrotron beamline (Diamond, UK).
-Datasets of 1-5 $\times 10^4$ reflections were collected at $\lambda = 0.689$~\AA~on several $\sim 50 \mu$m single crystal samples between $T = 150$~K and 30~K. The shelx software suite \cite{sheldrickShortHistorySHELX2008} was employed for the refinements.
+Datasets of 1-5 $\times 10^4$ reflections were collected at $\lambda = 0.6889$~\AA~on several $\sim 50 \mu$m single crystal samples between $T = 150$~K and 30~K. The DIALS \cite{winter_ACSD_DIALS2018} and shelx \cite{sheldrickShortHistorySHELX2008} software suites were employed for the data processing and structure solution, respectively.